department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-designers.md

 anchors:
   - anchor: How to work with the VA.gov Design System
   - anchor: Design resources
-  - anchor: Sketch for teams
+  - anchor: Sketch for teams at VA
 slug: designers
 ---